nalgeon/sqlite/README.md

 ## SQLite

-Builds and publishes SQLite shell (aka command-line interface or CLI) for different OS:
+Builds and publishes SQLite shell (aka command-line interface or CLI) for different Linux, Windows and macOS.

--   Ubuntu 20.04+ shell (and other Debian-based distributions).
-Because for some reason "Linux Shell" from SQLite website does not work on Ubuntu.
--   Windows shell (64-bit).
-Because SQLite website only provides 32-bit shell.
--   macOS shell (supports both Intel and Apple processors).
-Just for convenience.

 The list of enabled features: